benders5e/benders5e/waterbender.md

 |20th | +6 | 1d12    | 20 ft. |200/400| 10| 6     |?|
 </div>

+- basic ranged earthbending attacks, as long as the volume of earth used in the attack is smaller than the volume of water you use to redirect it
 - non-bending ranged attacks

 You must have at least one hand free to use this ability.
 When you do so, the damage you take from the attack is reduced by 1d10 + your waterbending modifier + your waterbender level.
 If you reduce the damage to 0 and have at least one hand free, you redirect the element to make a ranged attack against a creature of your choice as part of the same reaction.